 Highway Patrol Launcher

 Mego gets credit for trying something new, at least to them.
 Evel Knievel motorcycle and launcher sets were so popular, it was driving Mego crazy.
 So, they came up with one of their own, the Highway Patrol Launcher & Motorcycle Set.
 It is basically a modified Evel Knievel charger with a chromed out motorcycle (that broke easily).
 This is a very hard to find set but not highly sought after, so you can probably find it fairly cheap.
+At least this is one motorcyle you can buy without a Titlemax Missouri title loan.

 3 3/4" Toys